 - Appeal: It is rare that a DUI conviction will get this far, but if you do go to trial and are found guilty, you have the opportunity to appeal the conviction.

 A DUI charge may be dismissed if there is insufficient evidence to find you guilty of driving under the influence.
 Also, if evidence has been illegally obtained, your DUI charge may be dismissed as the prosecution would not be able to use any illegally obtained evidence against you at trial.
 To determine if there are grounds to have your DUI charge dismissed, it is imperative that you have a highly experienced criminal defense attorney at your side to advocate for your rights.
 When there is sufficient evidence to find you guilty of driving under the influence, you may have the option of pleading guilty to a lesser offense as described above.
 This is, of course, dependent upon your criminal history and whether or not you have prior DUI or other criminal convictions.
-The overall goal is to have a DUI charged resolved as quickly as possible, and to do that it is important to contact an attorney right away following an arrest.
+The overall goal is to have a DUI charge resolved as quickly as possible, and to do that it is important to contact a DUI attorney in Spokane right away following an arrest.

-Washington DUI FAQ’s
+WASHINGTON DUI FAQ’s

 - What happens when you drive under the influence of alcohol or drugs?
 When you make the decision to drive under the influence of alcohol or drugs, you are taking a major risk at the expense of one short drive home.
 No matter how inconvenient it may be to wait for a ride and leave your car somewhere, it is well worth it to make the smart choice and avoid driving under the influence.
 That one decision to drive after even just one or two drinks may open a can of worms where you are faced with multiple hardships for an indefinite period of time.
 The outcome of a DUI charge or conviction is heavily dependent upon the quality of legal representation you receive.
-The more experienced your attorney is, the better off you will be in resolving your criminal matter.
+The more experienced your Spokane DUI attorney is, the better off you will be in resolving your criminal matter.

 - What are the legal limits for blood alcohol content?
 With the exception of Arizona, all 50 states have set the legal limits signifying Driving under the Influence as a Blood Alcohol Content (BAC) of .08%.
 For commercial drivers, the qualifying BAC is .04 %, and drivers under 21 only .02 %.